mattywausb/Willibald-Data/doc/Setup_Load_Willibald.md

 Why?
 - DDLs and DML's  are coded for MS SQl Server.
 - Some DDL's are missing.
-- CSV files uses german date and dedicmal separator format.
+- CSV files uses german date and decimal separator format.
-- several periods of data with different tables and columns has to be loaded Goal : ANSI SQL and a python script would be very helpful for a fast installation on Snowflake and PostgreSQL DB at the press of a button.
+- several periods of data with different tables and columns has to be loaded

+Goal : ANSI SQL and a python script would be very helpful for a fast installation on **Snowflake** and **PostgreSQL** DB.

-# Prerequisites
+# Requirements

+### Willibald Database
-- Target Database: The script should work for Snowflake and PostgreSQL.
+- Target Database: The script should work for **Snowflake** and **PostgreSQL**.
-- DDL compatibility: DDLs should work with PostgreSQL and Snowflake as well -> ANSI DDL's Creation
+- DDL compatibility: DDLs should work with PostgreSQL and Snowflake as well -> **ANSI** DDL's Creation
 - Cleanup: all configed schema has to be dropped before creation and loading
 - Loading: Fast loading needed -> CSV Bulk Load
-- CSV Files: Reference CSV data should also be loaded, no DDL in original sources -> DDL Creation
-- CSV Files: Some CSV files names differ to target tables names -> mapping needed
-- CSV Files: German date format in  has to be interpreted in the correct format
-- CSV Files: German decimal separator in CSV files must be  in the correct format
-- CSV files: Encoding of UTF-8-BOM has be interpreted in the right way
 - Logging: Executed sql  has to be logged in terminal
 - Willibald sources: Existing source DDLs and CSV files should not be touched, new DDLs with postfix _ANSI.sql should be created
 - Configuration: DB Connection, Schemata and file directories should be outsourced in separate config file

+CSV Files:
+- Reference CSV data should also be loaded, no DDL in original sources -> DDL Creation
+- Some CSV files names differ to target tables names -> mapping needed
+- German date format in  has to be interpreted in the correct format
+- German decimal separator in CSV files must be  in the correct format
+- Encoding of UTF-8-BOM has be interpreted in the right way

 Data delivery periods:
 - 6 schemas for the tables to be load: